This article was updated on 1 Jan 2019.

-Following Prime Minister Lee Hsien Loong’s National Day Rally 2018, National Development Minister Lawrence Wong announced that the HDB Lease Buyback Scheme will be extended to all HDB flats, giving more Singaporean homeowners the option to receive cash bonuses and greater cash payouts from CPF LIFE, in exchange for selling the tail end of their HDB flat’s leases that they are unlikely to use (statistically, due to life expectancy).
+Following Prime Minister Lee Hsien Loong’s National Day Rally 2018, the Housing Development Board (HDB) announced that the HDB Lease Buyback Scheme will be extended to all HDB flats from 1 Jan 2019, giving more Singaporean homeowners the option to receive cash bonuses and greater cash payouts from CPF LIFE, in exchange for selling the tail end of their HDB flat’s leases that they are unlikely to use (statistically, due to life expectancy).

 The HDB Lease Buyback Scheme could be a useful way for boosting your CPF Retirement Account savings to enjoy greater monthly payouts, without needing to sell your home and “right size”.
 We take a look at how it works to help you decide whether it is something you or your aged loved ones would want to consider.